 You can do the following exercises anytime and almost anywhere.
 As you get stronger, try to hold each position longer or add light weights to your ankles.
 This will increase how effective the exercise is.

-Try to exercise 150 minutes a week.
+Try to do aerobic exercise 150 minutes a week.
 Perform muscle strengthening exercises 2 or more days a week.
 Start off slowly and check with your health care provider to make sure you are doing the right type of exercises for you.
 You may want to exercise on your own or join a group.

 When you exercise, always make sure you breathe slowly and easily.
 Do not hold your breath.